PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

 ## Narrative

-1. An `Applicant` submits an `Application`
+1. An `Applicant` submits a `Proposal`
-2. An `Application` is a response to an `Opportunity`.
+2. A `Proposal` is a response to an `Opportunity`.
 An `Opportunity` represents a given challenge, RFP, etc.
 3. An `Opportunity` establishes an `Application Form`.
 An application form is the set of fields that make up an application.
 An `Opportunity` might update its `Application Form` over time, which is why an `Opportunity` can have many `Application Forms`.
 4. An `Application Form` will define many `Application Form Fields`.
 5. An `Application Form Field` represents a `Canonical Field`.

 Meanwhile...

-6. An `Application` can have more than one `Application Version`.
-This occurs as an application is updated or revised.
+6. A `Proposal` can have more than one `Proposal Version`.
+This occurs as a proposal is updated or revised.
-7. An `Application Version` contains a set of `Application Field Values`.
+7. A `Proposal Version` contains a set of `Proposal Field Values`.
 These are the responses that were provided by the `Applicant`.
-8. An `Application Field Value` contains a response to a given `Application Form Field`.
+8. A `Proposal Field Value` contains a response to a given `Application Form Field`.
 Some fields might allow multiple responses, which is why we provide an `index`.

-The thinking is that when a new application is being written, a Grant Management System could ask the PDC "is there any pre-populated data we should use for this organization?"
+The thinking is that when a new proposal is being written, a Grant Management System could ask the PDC "is there any pre-populated data we should use for this organization?"

 PDC would then:

-* Collect the most recent ApplicationFieldValues for each CanonicalField for that Applicant.
+* Collect the most recent ProposalFieldValues for each CanonicalField for that Applicant.
 * Collect the most recent ExternalFieldValues for each CanonicalField for that Applicant.

-It would use the ApplicationFieldValue set as the primary source, and the ExternalFieldValue set as a secondary source.
+It would use the ProposalFieldValue set as the primary source, and the ExternalFieldValue set as a secondary source.

 ## Examples
 ### Registering an Application Form